cloudnative-pg/cloudnative-pg/docs/src/labels_annotations.md

 :   Name of the AppArmor profile to apply to the named container.
     See [AppArmor](security.md#restricting-pod-access-using-apparmor)
     for details.

+`cnpg.io/backupEndTime`
+: The time a backup ended.

+`cnpg.io/backupEndWAL`
+: The WAL at the conclusion of a backup.

+`cnpg.io/backupStartTime`
+: The time a backup started.

+`cnpg.io/backupStartWAL`
+: The WAL at the start of a backup.

 `cnpg.io/coredumpFilter`
 :   Filter to control the coredump of Postgres processes, expressed with a